krigjo25/C/Data Structures/inheritance/README.md

-# Blub
+# Inheritance

-## About Blub
+## About Inheritance

-Implements a CS program to simulate lights using binary values
+Implements a CS simulation program to Inherit Alleles to children

-The program converts the prompted string into  decimals then converts decimals into binary, and then outputting on / off light blubs

 Originally this project was created as an assignment at xCS50

 ### Date of Creation / finished

-Monday, March 27, 2023 7:11 PM CET
+November 15, 2023
+Friday, November 17, 2023 9:34 PM CEST

 ###  Disclamers